Tolga23/cuisy-privacy-policy/README.md

 AI outputs may include structured recipes, ingredient lists, and search responses with citations.

+For PDF cookbook features, retrieval scope is private by design:
+- Your indexed cookbook content is linked to your account
+- Other users cannot search or access your uploaded books through in-app cookbook search

 Do not upload content you are not allowed to process.
 You are responsible for having the rights to content you submit.

 ---